freemindlabsinc/IntelliBlog/README.md

     - Users can search for posts based on the meaning of the content, not just on the words used in the content.
     For instance, a search for "How do I create a blog?" would return posts with titles such as "How to create a blog", "Creating a blog in 2022", "The best way to create a blog", etc.

-4. Use the AI Assistant to ask questions and interact with the blog itself.
+4. Interact with an AI Assistant to ask questions to the I-Blog itself.

 ### The Posts are the memory

 By using I-Blog, each post becomes instantly part of the memory that is available to the AI Assistant.
 Readers of the blog would use the AI assistant to answer questions on the contents of the blog, or even to find more information elsewhere.

-After a new post is created or an existing post is updated, a background process will vectorize the post and store it in a vector database which will then be made accessible to the AI Assistant, built using Microsoft Semantic Kernel.
+After a new post is created or an existing post is updated, a background process will chunk the post and store it in a vector database which will then be made accessible to the AI Assistant, built using Microsoft Semantic Kernel.